36 Photography Ideas You Can Try At Home

 Find out how to capture great still life photographs at home – How To Get Awesome Still Life Photographs At Home

-9. Self Portraits
+9. Shoot a Self Portrait

 We photographers very rarely capture photos of ourselves or let others capture our photos.
 When at home, one thing that we can focus on is capturing interesting self-portraits.